dazinator/DotNet.Cabinet/README.md

 ## Getting started

-Create a storage.
-This defines where files will be physically written too.
+Create a `IFileStorageProvider`.
+This provides the write operations for the virtual directory / cabinet.
+I currently provide only one impmentation of this, which is `PhysicalFileStorageProvider`.

-In this case, files will be written to `C:/Foo/43bf6778-ff16-41c8-a72c-cd319d84b8bb/`:
+In the following case, files will be physically written to `C:/Foo/43bf6778-ff16-41c8-a72c-cd319d84b8bb/`:

 ```
             var partitionId = Guid.NewGuid();